Peanut allergy: Ingredients intentionally added

 In the United States, the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA), which became effective 1 January 2006, requires companies to disclose on the label whether a packaged food product contains any of these eight major food allergens, added intentionally: cow's milk, peanuts, eggs, shellfish, fish, tree nuts, soy and wheat.
-This list originated in 1999, from the World Health Organisation Codex Alimentarius Commission.
+This list originated in 1999, from the World Health Organization Codex Alimentarius Commission.
 To meet FALCPA labeling requirements, if an ingredient is derived from one of the required-label allergens, then it must either have its "food sourced name" in parentheses, for example "Casein (milk)", or as an alternative, there must be a statement separate but adjacent to the ingredients list: "Contains milk" (and any other of the allergens with mandatory labeling).
 The European Union requires listing for those eight major allergens plus molluscs, celery, mustard, lupin, sesame and sulfites.

 FALCPA applies to packaged foods regulated by the US Food and Drug Administration (FDA), which does not include poultry, most meats, certain egg products, and most alcoholic beverages.
 However, some meat, poultry, and egg processed products may contain allergenic ingredients.
 These products are regulated by the Food Safety and Inspection Service (FSIS), which requires that any ingredient be declared in the labeling only by its common or usual name.
 Neither the identification of the source of a specific ingredient in a parenthetical statement nor the use of statements to alert for the presence of specific ingredients, like "Contains: milk", are mandatory according to FSIS.
 FALCPA also does not apply to food prepared in restaurants.
 The EU Food Information for Consumers Regulation 1169/2011 – requires food businesses to provide allergy information on food sold unpackaged, for example, in catering outlets, deli counters, bakeries and sandwich bars.

 In the United States, there is no federal mandate to address the presence of allergens in drug products.
 FALCPA does not apply to medicines nor to cosmetics.